priyadah/Data_Analysis_MapReduce_Spark/README.md

 # Data_Analysis_MapReduce_Hadoop_&&_Spark
 Basic Info :
-This project gets data from new york police department about accidents occured throughout multiple year, cleans the data, and process the data
+This project gets data from new york police department about accidents occured throughout multiple year, cleans the data, and process the data.
+The objective is achieved by using both MapReduce and Spark.

+MapReduce

 About the file :
 Main file : Cleaning_data.java